Highlights

 You must have one of the following:

-- A completed recognised bachelor degree (or higher qualification) in teaching or education; or
+• A recognised bachelor degree (or higher qualification) in any discipline; or

-- A completed recognised diploma in teaching or education followed by at least four years full-time (or equivalent) professional work experience in teaching or education; or
+• A recognised diploma in any discipline followed by at least four years full-time (or equivalent) professional work experience involving learning, training, teaching or tutoring, or in an educational setting, Education department or related statutory authority; or

-- Seven years full-time (or equivalent) professional work experience in teaching or education.
+• Seven years full-time (or equivalent) professional work experience involving learning, training, teaching or tutoring, or in an educational setting, Education department or related statutory authority

 Minimum academic requirements

-- A completed recognised bachelor degree (or higher qualification) in teaching or education; or
+You must have a completed recognised bachelor degree (or higher qualification) in any discipline.

 Minimum English language requirements